 Illness or injury occurring during a staff member’s vacation leave will not be changed to sick leave unless the staff member or an immediate family member (see Sick Leave policy) is hospitalized.
 The supervisor may request documentation of hospitalization.

 Holidays or bonus days recognized by the university which occur during a staff member’s vacation leave are not deducted from earned vacation hours.

-Staff members applying for Family and Medical Leave Act (FMLA) leaves will be required to use accumulated vacation leave before unpaid FMLA leave begins.
+Staff members applying for the Family and Medical Leave Act (FMLA) will be required to use accumulated vacation leave before unpaid FMLA leave begins.
 The paid vacation leave will be counted in determining the staff member’s FMLA leave entitlement of 12 weeks (see Family and Medical Leave Act policy).

 The staff member must have sick and/or vacation leave accrued at the time of injury.
 Supplementation will not be offered until the injury has been clearly determined to be a Workers Compensation claim.
 Supplementation will not be available to staff members who return to work on a reduced work schedule.

 All requests to use accumulated vacation leave hours will be acted on by a staff member’s supervisor or department head.

 The leave system of record maintains records of vacation leave earned and used.
 Individual vacation leave balances for the pay period are displayed on a staff member’s direct deposit advice.